dinhngtu/nvmetro/vmscripts/README.md

 - Dell Precision 7540, Intel Core i5-9400H, 16 GB of RAM (2x8GB), Samsung SSD 970 EVO Plus 1TB
 - SGX is enabled in BIOS with 128 MB EPC

-Each machine must have a dedicated NVMe disk (of the same make and model, and preferably the same model shown above).
+Each machine must have a **dedicated** NVMe disk (preferably of the same make and model as shown above).
 Virtualization and IOMMU must be enabled on all machines.
-The procedure has only been tested on Intel machines, AMD ones are untested.
+The procedure has only been tested on Intel machines, AMD-based machines are unsupported.

-The installation of NVMetro must be carried out on **one single server** as well as the laptop to run SGX evaluations.
+⚠️ The installation of NVMetro must be carried out on **one single server** as well as the laptop (for SGX evaluations).
 The other server serves as the NVMeoF target for disk replication evaluations, and necessitates a different configuration process.

 Software environment